gdrosos/bloat-study-artifact/README.md

   - `Size`: Specifies the size of the dependency in bytes
   - `Discussion Status`: Indicates the status of any discussions or conversations related to the dependency.

-Below is an example of a project entity in the JSON structure:
+Bellow is an example of a project entity in the JSON structure:

 ```json
   "ewels/MultiQC": {